Section 1. Designation of Committees

 - Ex Officio Member of Committees.
 The Chancellor shall be a non-voting member ex officio of each standing committee.

 Section 3.
 Responsibilities and Membership of the Standing Committees.
 The standing committees shall have the responsibilities stated in this section, and such other responsibilities as shall be set forth in written charters for each standing committee as the Board shall approve from time to time.

 - Executive Committee.
 The Executive Committee shall be composed of the Officers of the Board and the chairs of the standing committees.
+If a committee chair is absent from a meeting of the Executive Committee, the committee’s vice chair may serve as a temporary member of the Executive Committee, with full voting and all other privileges, and be counted for purposes of establishing a quorum.
 The Executive Committee shall have the responsibility for, and make recommendations to the Board on, matters relating to the development and coordination of long-range planning and general administration for USNH, including but not limited to: